 When the Trump administration laid out a plan this year that would eventually allow cars to emit more pollution, automakers, the obvious winners from the proposal, baulked.
 The changes, they said, went too far even for them.

-the Trump administration proposal to roll back car efficiency
+| Marathon, the country’s largest oil refiner, has backed the Trump administration proposal to roll back car efficiency standards. |

 But it turns out that there was a hidden beneficiary of the plan that was pushing for the changes all along: the nation’s oil industry.